 panel

 Whether or not the data is a panel dataset.
-The panel dataset should be provided in long format -- that is, where each row corresponds to a unit observed at a particular point in time.
+The panel dataset should be provided in long format – that is, where each row corresponds to a unit observed at a particular point in time.
 The default is TRUE.
 When panel = FALSE, the data is treated as stationary repeated cross sections.

 weightsname

 The name of the column containing the sampling weights.
 If NULL, then every observation has the same weights.
+The weights are normalized and therefore enforced to have mean 1 across all observations.

 boot